-Race Discrimination Lawyers New York
+Race Discrimination Lawyers in New York

 Serving the Needs of Clients in New York, New Jersey, Pennsylvania, and Florida

 Your employer is prohibited from taking adverse employment actions against you on the basis of race under federal, state, and local laws.
 Actions that may be forbidden include failure to hire, termination, failure to promote, demotions, harassment, and poor performance reviews based on your racial background.
-Unfortunately, many people have racist opinions or stereotype based on race.
+Unfortunately, many people have racist opinions or stereotypes based on race.
 Intentionally discriminatory actions can result in reduced morale among employees.
 The individual worker who is dealing with discrimination may experience depression, insomnia, anxiety, along with negative financial consequences.

 Race discrimination may involve disparate treatment when you are intentionally treated differently than your coworkers due to your race.
 For example, if your employer terminates you in the course of corporate restructuring and allows your Asian American identity to influence that decision, you may have a claim for disparate treatment discrimination.
 Similarly, if you are a Black proofreader and you are paid less than white proofreaders, our New York City lawyers a claim for race discrimination.